-Prerequisites: GEOL 3014 Geological Field Methods
+Prerequisites: GEOL 3014 Geological Field Methods or consent of instructor

 The study of fossil invertebrates emphasizes both soft and skeletal anatomy, as well as the relationship between those known only from fossils and animals living today.
 Emphasis is on the identification of the most abundant fossils, and their use as tools for stratigraphic correlation and interpretation of ancient environments of deposition.